Qxx12/Canister.10-20/README.md

 # 10-20

-0. You need to turn off BattlEye at this time
+0. You need to turn off BattlEye at this time.

 1. Download the pbo file under the showcase directory.